2468scout/Slackbot/README.md

 ### Who do I talk to? ###

-* KatyiPup is the main developer of RoboScout(Patent Pending lol)
+* KatyiPup is the main developer of RoboScout(Patent Pending lol).
+Number: 512-348-1465 (I'll reply more through text and can keep it more organized this way.
+I dunno what you'd text me about tho lol)
-*